And why it’s important

 Protection for current classes of professionals

-Miscellaneous Professional Liability insurance policies have been developed to address many of the litigation concerns of these new classes of professionals, including computer information technology professionals.
+commercial general liability insurance have been developed to address many of the litigation concerns of these new classes of professionals, including computer information technology professionals.

 Professional Liability insurance provides protection against certain types of lawsuits arising out of negligent acts, errors, or omissions committed during business activities and that result primarily in economic damages that are not related to bodily injury, property damage, personal injury, or advertising injury.

 Why Professional Liability insurance is important

 It is important to understand that a Professional Liability insurance policy is meant to dovetail with a General Liability policy and can be managed in different ways, such as with the Virtual Insurance Service for mainly insurance companies.
 The General Liability policy covers lawsuits alleging bodily injury, property damage, personal injury, and advertising injury.
 As a result, these types of injuries are not covered by a Professional Liability insurance policy.

 Professional Liability insurance is important because it fills a glaring gap in the General Lorry Insurance policy, which has a professional services exclusion that takes away coverage for lawsuits resulting from services rendered or failure to render professional services.
 Professional Liability insurance policies are meant to respond to lawsuits alleging only economic damages where the client has lost money as a result of a negligent act, error, or omission in the performance of the professional services.The definition of Errors and Omissions insurance can vary per policy form.